siren-wang/blog-code/blog/_post/TOFEL ORAL.md

 The example clearly illustrates ...
 (3s)

 The professor talks about ... , which means ...
-And he/she further explains it with two example.
+And he/she further explains it with two example-=-09.

 (These are the examples which demonstrate what is ...)